 This post was first published in 2015 and has been updated with new photos and new information.

 This recipe makes a big batch.
 Perfect for when its too hot to cook and you just you want something healthy to serve with BBQ'd burgers.
 Or maybe you are tired of the same green leafy salad.
+You might also want to try this broccoli salad with barley.

 I prefer to steam blanch (versus boiling the florets for just a minute in a large pot).
 I think steaming is just as quick (I don't have to wait for the pot of water to boil) and I feel like I lose less of the nutrients.
 (Which might totally be in my head, but I will keep on believing this).